 Much better ^_^.
 If you are satisfied with the results, click the padlock to make them permanent for the site you're on.
 And now, you've learned how to unbreak sites in uMatrix.
 Wasn't that hard, was it?
 With only one domain enabled over the default settings, you were able to make a site look properly and still block all undesirable stuff.
 What would a "minimal" browser be able to do (or any without uMatrix installed)?
 Either allow everything - including the 15 useless scripts (it is really more, since as I've stated above, they don't all show up unless the others - that are now blocked by uMatrix - are allowed to load them) - or deal with a broken website.
 Anyway, there is no magic rule that determines which requests need to be allowed to fix a site.
 That knowledge comes from experience.
 It just so happens that the bootstrap CSS is a pretty common third party resource that is also necessary.
 But sometimes you will need to allow scripts, and even refresh several times so that new requests get loaded, that you will then also need to allow.

 However, it is mythology that uMatrix is a chore to use.
 Again, most sites are readable out of the box, so you don't need to do anything at all - but you still enjoy the protection from all the undesirable stuff.
 If a site displays badly, you most often only need to allow one or two domains with CSS, images, or a cookie to keep logins.
 This will become second nature while you become experienced with uMatrix.
 Sometimes more tinkering is necessary (especially to make interactive stuff like searches work), but this is rare - and you can permanently save rules, anyway.
-So, the next time you come back to a site, it will work the way it was when you left it.
+So, the next time you come back to a site, it will work the way it did when you left it.
 Using uMatrix gets more effortless the longer you do it - so much that, after you "cover" your most common sites, you almost don't notice it.
 All in all, uMatrix is the way to gain almost full control of what requests your browser is sending to the websites you visit - with only a little effort (and much less than writing your own adblocker lists would take).
 By the way, you do not want to use an adblocker, since they cannot do even close to what is necessary to mitigate the Web.
 Why that is, I have explained more deeply here.

 You might be wondering why I even wrote this guide.
 The addon is old and surely it's been covered over and over, right?
 Well, as usual, the other guides do not satisfy my standards.
-This one, for example, focuses on some other stuff instead of the beautiful grid.
+This one (archive), for example, focuses on some other stuff instead of the beautiful grid.
 It takes them until the end of the page to mention the stuff that actually matters.
 And this is a very old version of the addon, which does not even allow entering the crucial global mode.
-Another guide just talks and talks, and also tries to pull people away from the essential global mode.
-By doing so, they glorify allowing all the trash to load by default - they pretty much admit it later The good news is that, as a beginner, you can ignore all the settings positioned to the right of "all.”.
-It is pointless to use uMatrix in anything other than mild or hardcore mode - such as allowing all scripts or images by default.
-What makes uMatrix so powerful is being able to situationally decide which categories of requests get loaded, and when.
-Allowing whole categories by default (like the other guide recommends) destroys this advantage, and makes uMatrix work more like a worse uBlock Origin.
-That site also requires JS and XHR just to see images, ironically making it a good boot camp for uMatrix usage.
-It is also Cloudflared.
+Another guide (archive) just talks and talks, and also tries to pull people away from the essential global mode.
+By doing so, they glorify allowing all the trash to load by default - they pretty much admit it later The good news is that, as a beginner, you can ignore all the settings positioned to the right of "all.”

 Just block the Cloudflare IP addresses (archive) on the firewall, router, etc. Here is a way to do it with iptables: